 The following documentation gives an overview of the tools (editors) available within the APIS IQ-Software and the concepts that can be realized with each of these tools.
-The detailed description of functionality and operation of the editors are available in the Online help of the APIS IQ-Software; this can be activated via the help menu or the F1 function key.
-Additionally, the Online help feature has the ability to search for specific topics of interest.
+The detailed description of functionality and operation of the editors is available in the Online help of the APIS IQ-Software.
+This help can be activated via the help menu or the F1 function key.
+Additionally, the Online help enables the user to search for specific topics of interest.